uliwitness/bugmatic/README.md

 ## What is it?

 Bugmatic is supposed to be a simple offline browser/editor for Github Issues.
-The idea is that just as you can download your Git reporsitory from Github and fully use it while you are on a plane, you should be able to manage your Github Issues.
+The idea is that just as you can download your Git repository from Github and fully use it while you are on a plane, you should be able to manage your Github Issues.